To quickly answer your question, here are the steps to cancel the HubSpot marketing product you’ve signed up to:

 I get it, you’ve looked at HubSpot and thought, “This is exactly what our business needs.
-We can get prospects coming to us instead of us going to them, we can automate our marketing,” etc, etc. You’ve gone full steam ahead and signed up.
+We can get prospects coming to us instead of us going to them, we can automate our marketing,” etc. You’ve gone full steam ahead and signed up.
 Your HubSpot login arrived, you spoke to your HubSpot onboarding team a few times and got to work.

-Let me be pretty frank here, in 99% of situations HubSpot isn’t the problem.
+Let me be pretty frank here.
+In 99% of situations, HubSpot isn’t the problem.

-I know that’s tricky to hear but the truth is HubSpot is a tool, nothing more, nothing less.
-In fact, it’s a pretty great tool, it allows you to do everything involved with inbound marketing in one place.
+I know that’s tricky to hear but the truth is, HubSpot is a tool - nothing more, nothing less.
+In fact, it’s a pretty great tool, allowing you to do everything involved with inbound marketing in one place.

-Before you get really offended and leave, let me explain that I’m not saying you and your team are bad marketers, after all you made the choice to go with HubSpot which puts you ahead of most.
+Before you get really offended and leave, let me explain that I’m not saying you and your team are bad marketers.
+After all, you made the choice to go with HubSpot which puts you ahead of most.

 Look at the inbound marketing methodology…

 Everything in the methodology is there for a reason - and there’s a lot of reasoning involved.
-Blogging once a month, having one content offer at each stage of the funnel or forgetting SEO isn’t going to cut it, and your results are going to come up short.
+Blogging once a month, having one content offer at each stage of the funnel or forgetting SEO isn’t going to cut it and your results are going to come up short.

 Inbound is labour heavy and takes a lot of work, so it’s understandable how it can be underestimated.